 Don’t Do More Damage

 Mops may have a negative image, but there’s no denying that there are some floor messes that dusting and sweeping just can’t touch.
-And the problem isn’t mopping in general, but rather the cleanliness of the mop head.
+The problem isn’t mopping in general, but rather the cleanliness of the mop head.
 If you aren’t cleaning your mop enough, research shows your floors may contain more germs after mopping than they did before!
 Luckily, cleaning a mop is easier than you’d think.
 Here are some tips.

 Many mop heads are easily detached from their handles, and several can be machine washed after every use for an easy fix.
-If your mop requires washing by hand, you can simply run a recently used mop under hot water, wringing it out until the water runs clear.
+If your mop requires a washing by hand, you can simply run a recently used mop under hot water, wringing it out until the water runs clear.
 Next, fill your sink with hot water and dish soap.
 If the sponge material isn’t harmed by chlorine, add a cup of bleach to the mixture as well.
 Let the mop soak overnight, then rinse well in the morning and lay spread out to dry completely.